Cloud-Schematics/multitier-vpc-bastion-host/README.md

 To validate that access is denied from other IP addresses, the following SSH command can be used from a local workstation.
-Copy and paste the command into a terminal session, inserting the returned values for the bastion IP and one of the frontend VSIs and the path to the file containing the private SSH key.
+Copy and paste the command into a terminal session, inserting the returned values for the bastion IP and one of the blue VSIs and the path to the file containing the private SSH key.

 ```